Gurubalan-GIT/CCC/README.md

 ## Disclaimer : Don't push to this repository before 29th May.

 # Getting started :
-This is a colloborative program for competitive coding, from scratch, till: Well let's say advanced.
+This is a colloborative program for competitive coding, from scratch, till: Well let's say _advanced_.
 Multiple lanugages.
 - ### Index:
   - [Git](#Git)
   - [Coding](#noob-town)